IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 This helps learning primitives by making related effects have related representations.

 Having access to all these primitives allows for terse code.
-Sometimes terseness is viewed as a negative, but I believe there is an appropriate level of it &mdash; verbosity can be equally painful to follow.
+Sometimes terseness is viewed as a negative, but I believe there is an appropriate level of it&mdash;verbosity can be equally painful to follow.
 It also aids writing in a point-free style (typically called _tacit_ within array languages).
 This is in itself especially useful when dealing with [modifier trains](#modifier trains).